Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 Follow this tutorial to deploy a high-availability fail-safe network infrastructure with a dedicated DMZ

-- The public folder contains Application Load Balancer to enable public access from the internet to applications published in the DMZ.
+- The public folder contains Application Load Balancer enabling public access to DMZ applications.

 For more information, see the project repository